 Before a family ever leaves a glowing review or refers a neighbor, they've had a string of small, emotional wins:

 When I was directing, I made it a point to be at the front desk during pick-up almost every day.
-The number of times I saw a tired parent walk in only to hear their child say, "Can I stay a little longer?" — I lost count.
+I lost count the number of times I saw a tired parent walk in only to hear their child say,

 That moment is growth.
 It's small.
 It's ordinary.
 And it tells you everything: a child feels safe and happy, a parent is noticing, and trust is quietly compounding.